Hangover Treatment That Actually Works (and What Doesn't)

-Here's what science says about why you feel terrible, which remedies are worth your time, and when it makes sense to call in professional help.
+Here is what science says about why you feel terrible, which remedies are worth your time, and when it makes sense to call in professional help.

 What actually causes a hangover